syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/MDIChild/How-to-detect-whether-a-particular-control-is-in-MDI-mode-or-not.md

 ---
 layout: post
-title: How to detect whether a particular control is in MDI mode or not
+title: How to detect whether a particular control is in MDI mode or not | WindowsForms | Syncfusion
 description: How to detect whether a particular control is in MDI mode or not
 platform: WindowsForms
 control: DockingManager